Toryt/allen/doc/Points.md

 `ltComparator<T>` compares 2 points with `<`.

+The preconditions for this function are

+- that the values must be “of the same type”.
-A precondition for this function is that the values cannot be `NaN` or a `symbol`, and that the values must be “of the same type”.
+- that the values cannot be `NaN` or a `symbol`, and

-This is the right choice in most sensible cases, where points are represented by `number`s, `string`s, or `Date`s.
+Using this default is the right choice in most sensible cases, where points are represented by `number`s, `string`s, or `Date`s.

+## Of the same type

+This library is limited to compare points “of the same type”.

+For primitive values (`number`, `bigint`, `string`, `boolean`) this means `typeof t1 === typeof t2`.

+For `object`s, this means they have to have a common “most specialized common supertype”.
+Finally, `Object` is a common supertype of all `object`s.
+So all `object`s are “of the same type”.
+This creates a challenge for `Date`, which is an important `object` subtype for this library.
+Users would expect to only compare `Date`s with other `Date`s, but in fact they can be compared with any other `object` (but probably not with the expected semantics).
+Because we do not want to exclude mixed usage of `Date`s with, e.g., `moment.js` `object`s, this is up to the user.

+The library user can override the `@@toPrimitive()`, `valueOf()` `toNumber()`, or `toString()` methods of `function` instances, as they can for any `object`.
+It is impossible in JavaScript to create subtypes of `Function` that are still `Callable`, but a library user might set things up to compare `function` instances with other `function` instances or `object`s.
+Therefor, `function` instances are threathed as any other `object`, and, `function` instances are considered “of the same type” as other `function` instances, and finally any other `object`.

+When using TypeScript, the library user can limit the “common type” more using generics.

 ## Don't know 🤷